Eddie Melton: State Senate career

 In November 2016, Melton was elected to the Indiana State Senate, representing District 3, which includes parts of Gary, Indiana and other areas of northwest Indiana.
 Melton worked with state and local leaders to address issues such as school closures, economic stagnation, and public safety challenges in his district.
 Known for his bipartisan approach, he focused on securing resources for communities affected by industrial decline.

 As a state senator, Melton worked on funding economic and environmental issues in northwest Indiana, including transportation projects and urban redevelopment.

 Mayoral campaign

 2023 Democratic Primary

 On November 16, 2022, Melton declared his candidacy for mayor of Gary, Indiana, in the 2023 Democratic Party primary election.
 Melton was the first to challenge incumbent mayor Jerome Prince.
 Melton became the main competitor to Prince's reelection bid, criticizing Prince's lack of progress in his term.
-Melton and Prince ended up being the only two candidates on the Democratic Primary rimary ballot due to disqualifications.
+Melton and Prince ended up being the only two candidates on the Democratic Primary ballot due to disqualifications.
 On May 2, 2023, Eddie Melton defeated Jerome Prince with over 58% of the vote in the Gary Democratic Primary to win the bid of the Democratic nominee for mayor.